kubeshop/testkube/docs/testkube-automation.md

 Instead of Helm you can run any other k8s-native command.
 In our case: `kubectl kubtest...`

-## Full example of working GH actions workflow and Testkube scripts usage.
+## Full example of working GH actions workflow and Testkube tests usage.
 Can be easily re-used with minimal modifications upon your needs

 To Run Tests on Linux or MacOs OS: